nystudio107/devmode/README.md

 * Edit the `src/vue/DevmodePlayer.vue` vue component, changing the `currentSeconds` [data prop](https://github.com/nystudio107/devmode/blob/master/src/vue/DevmodePlayer.vue#L135) and see your changes instantly via HMR

+* Set up the `.env.sh` file in the `scripts/` directory if you want to use the scripts there by running this in your terminal from the project root: `cp scripts/example.env.sh scripts/.env.sh`

 * Build the production assets by typing `cd scripts` and then typing `./docker_prod_build.sh` to build the critical CSS, fonts, and other production assets.
 They will appear in `cms/web/dist/`

+ **N.B.:** Without authorization & credentials (which are private), the `scripts/docker_pull_db.sh` will not work.
+It's provided here for instructional purposes, and for devMode.fm hosts

 ### Other notes